Can I Dye My Hair After Bleaching?

 There’s no concrete “right” amount of time.

 All bleaching does is strip the hair of its natural color, and then the dye you add replaces the missing pigment.
-So when you’re thinking about how long to wait after bleaching your hair before dying it silver, the real question is: How long do I need to wait after bleaching my hair before adding the new dye?
+So, when you’re thinking about how long to wait after bleaching your hair before dying it silver, the real question is: How long do I need to wait after bleaching my hair before adding the new dye?

 Going from a dark base to a light base to dyeing your hair silver may take more than one session at the salon.
 The first step will be to bleach your hair using a high-volume developer.
 This process can take between 20 minutes and 2 hours, depending on how dark your natural hair color is.
-After bleaching your hair, you’ll need to wait for about three weeks before dying it silver.
+After bleaching your hair, you’ll need to wait about three weeks before dying it silver.

 Silver is best achieved by mixing a purple and blue toner with developer or peroxide or using a gray color additive.
 Silver hair dyes are typically semi-permanent colors, meaning that they won’t wash out immediately.
 However, since silver hair dye usually has blue undertones, it can fade quickly into greenish or yellowish hues after only a few weeks of washing.